idexus/Sharp.UI/README.md

 # Disclaimer

-__CodeMarkup.Maui__ is a proof of concept.
+__CodeMarkup for Maui__ (previously Sharp.UI) is a proof of concept.
 There is no official support.
 Use at your own risk.

 # License